By Michael Benedict on November 22, 2016

 That’s where mobile and digital come in.
 With checklists and forms that are always at your fingertips — and with tools that automatically check your math or remind you how you handled the same situation last time — you don’t have to worry about whether you’re forgetting anything or making an error.
 Estimates can be automatically sent to a manager for approval and sent back in a flash.
 Your customers will be impressed with estimates on digital files, rather than torn, hand-written and crumpled carbon-copy pages.

 Moving forward with better construction estimates is easier than you think.
-Get started today by trying out GoCanvas free for 30 days (no credit card or contract required).
-We'll help you create your first app, whether it’s to track costs, build estimates, or ensure the free flow of communications.
+Get started today by trying out GoCanvas free (no credit card or contract required).
+We’ll help you create your first app, whether it’s to track costs, build estimates, or ensure the free flow of communications.

 We also recommend using our Roofing Certificate of Work Completion mobile app to save project details for future reference.